bumble-tech/appyx/documentation/interactions/usage.md

 ### In the scope of Appyx Interactions

-You can render your component with the `AppyxInteractionsComponent` composable.
+You can render your component with the `AppyxInteractionsContainer` composable.

 Make sure to: